Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \subsection{Progressive growing vs. progressive training}

-We want to investigate if the effectiveness of our method comes from our specific design towards reusing pretrained high-quality lower compression model and only learning the remaining information in the bottleneck layers, or simply just from progressive training of the model in stages by adding more bottleneck layers (w/o skip information flow).
+We want to investigate if the effectiveness of our method comes from our specific design towards reusing pretrained high-quality, lower compression model and only learning the remaining information in the bottleneck layers, or simply just from progressive training of the model in stages by adding more bottleneck layers (w/o skip information flow).

-\textbf{Progressive training.} In this case, we start from a pretrained \fourx model, and then add bottleneck downsampling and upsampling blocks to the encoder and decoder respectively to grow the compression rate and only train the additional blocks.
+\textbf{Progressive training.} In this case, we start from a pretrained \fourx model, and then add bottleneck downsampling and upsampling blocks to the encoder and decoder respectively, to grow the compression rate and only train the additional blocks.
 This does not include the use of subsampled frames encoding or \texttt{AdaNorm} as our full method (Figure \ref{fig:method}).
+Progressive training, in essence, is similar to tokenizer in OpenSORA~\cite{opensora} and OpenSORA-Plan~\cite{pku_yuan_lab_and_tuzhan_ai_etc_2024_10948109}, which first trains a spatial-only VAE and then adds additional bottleneck \fourx temporal compression blocks.

 \textbf{Evaluation.} Table \ref{tab:ablation} shows the comparison of the reconstruction quality on MCL-MJC at 512x512 crops for \eightx temporal compression.
 We find that progressive training (Table \ref{tab:ablation}, $2^\text{nd}$ row) by itself, improves the PSNR, LPIPS, and FVD compared to directly training \magvit from scratch for \eightx compression.
 We hypothesize that it might be because with large compression and increasing channel multiples, training the video tokenizer at once may lead to difficulty in convergence.
 On top of that, our method of progressive growing further improves the reconstruction of all the metrics.